whosonfirst/go-webhookd/README.md

 d.Start()
 ```

-See the way we're using an `Insecure` receiver and a `PubSub` dispatcher.
-Both are discussed in detail below.
+See the way we're using an `Insecure` receiver and a `PubSub` dispatcher and an empty set of transformations?
+All are these are discussed in detail below.

 ### Setting up a `webhookd` server with a handy config file

 ```
 import (
-	"github.com/whosonfirst/go-webhookd"
+	"github.com/whosonfirst/go-webhookd/config"
 	"github.com/whosonfirst/go-webhookd/daemon"
 )

-config, _ := webhookd.NewConfigFromFile("config.json")
+wh_config, _ := config.NewConfigFromFile("config.json")

-d, _ := daemon.NewWebhookDaemonFromConfig(config)
+wh_daemon, _ := daemon.NewWebhookDaemonFromConfig(wh_config)

 // You can also just grab the HTTP handler func with d.HandlerFunc()
 // if you need or want to start a webhookd daemon in your own way

-d.Start()
+wh_daemon.Start()
 ```

 While you can set up a `webhookd` server by hand it's probably easier to all that work with a config file and let code take care of all the details, including registering all the webhooks.
 Config files are discussed in detail below.